openmediavault/openmediavault-docs/prerequisites.rst

-Requisites
+Prequisites
 =============

-The |omv| system is the most flexible Network Attached Storage (NAS) on the market, this is because it relies on the operating system Debian GNU/Linux [9]_
+|omv| is the most flexible Network Attached Storage (NAS) on the market,
+this is because it relies on running on the operating system Debian GNU/Linux [9]_

 Any system has software and hardware requirements, also minimal ones and recommended ones.